gksander/CIE-ColorConverter/README.md

 This project is motivated by [Bruce Lindbloom](http://www.brucelindbloom.com), and consists of a CIE color model converter.
 E.g., it will allow you to convert between XYZ, xyY, RGB, Luv, etc. color models.

+## Version 3 Update

+Version 3 of this library moves from a class/instance-based approach to a function-based approach.
+Now, each conversion method is a standalone function that can be called individually.

 ## Usage

 Install the package via